Piercingxx/arch-mod/README.md

 - Add Paru, Flatpak, & Dependencies will do just that.
 It will auto reboot the system after.
 Run the script again to run everything else.

-- Core Applications will install all the applications I use daily.
+- Core Applications will give you the option to install any of the applications I use.

-- Additional Applications will install the remaining applications I use on my main rig.

 - Hyprland will install Hyprland and all the dependencies for my build of Hyprland.
 ![image](https://github.com/user-attachments/assets/d8113c86-4985-420c-ba0d-fc519fe14478)